Analysis of Obstacles in the Supply Chain of Saffron in the Livelihood of Villagers in Qaynat County; Application of Gray Analysis Technique (GRA)

 The seventh step: calculating the degree of gray possibility

-Eighth step: Ranking different options
+Eighth step: Ranking different options.

 Findings

-In this section, the approach of gray relational analysis has been used to determine the livelihood level of the households of the studied villagers in Qaynat county.
-After the relevant validity and reliability, a questionnaire was prepared and given to 40 agricultural Jihad experts in South Khorasan province and Qayinat county, and four options of final customer, producer, distributor and supplier were given according to 40 criteria.
+In this section, the approach of gray relational analysis has been used to determine the livelihood level of the households of the studied villagers in Qaynat city.
+After the relevant validity and reliability, a questionnaire was prepared and given to 40 agricultural Jihad experts in South Khorasan province and Qayinat city, and four options of final customer, producer, distributor and supplier were given according to 40 criteria.
 It has been scored and the final scores of the questionnaires have been presented.
 The final weight of the criteria of the quality of raw materials and agricultural inputs, wrong forecast, seasonality and the shortness of the agricultural product's life period and the change in the price of the product is superior to other criteria.

-Based on the results of gray analysis to investigate the obstacles of the saffron supply chain in Qayinat county, among the ranking of the criteria according to the challenges of the final customer, supplier, distributor and producer, the rank of the gray relationship is observed.
-It can be, the challenge of suppliers in the criteria of return of materials, the quality of raw materials, environmental problems and environmental factors (disease, environmental problems, etc.), the challenge of the producer in the quality criteria of raw materials and Product price change, the distributor's challenge in not being able to fulfill the demands (due to wrong forecasting, seasonality and short product life period) and the product price change and finally the final customer's challenge in the product inventory compared to other indicators. are superior.As can be seen, the distributor challenge option with a final weight of 0.68 is in priority over other factors, and the producer challenge factors, the final customer challenge, and the supplier challenge with a final weight of 0.63 respectively.
+Based on the results of gray analysis to investigate the obstacles of the saffron supply chain in Qayinat city, among the ranking of the criteria according to the challenges of the final customer, supplier, distributor and producer, the rank of the gray relationship is observed.
+It can be, the challenge of suppliers in the criteria of return of materials, the quality of raw materials, environmental problems and environmental factors (disease, environmental problems, etc.), the challenge of the producer in the quality criteria of raw materials and Product price change, the distributor's challenge in not being able to fulfill the demands (due to wrong forecasting, seasonality and short product life period) and the product price change and finally the final customer's challenge in the product inventory compared to other indicators. are superior.
+As can be seen, the distributor challenge option with a final weight of 0.68 is in priority over other factors, and the producer challenge factors, the final customer challenge, and the supplier challenge with a final weight of 0.63 respectively.
 0.55 and 0.39 are in the second to fourth priorities.

 Keywords